Skip to content

 When did Cooch Behar become part of West Bengal?

-Cooch Bihar became part of the state of West Bengal on the 19th of January 1950 with Cooch Behar town as its headquarters.
-This occurred after Maharaja Jagaddipendra Narayan transferred full authority jurisdiction and power of the state to the Dominion Government of India effective the 12th of September 1949.
+Cooch Behar became part of the state of West Bengal on the 19th of January 1950.
+Maharaja Jagaddipendra Narayan had formally transferred authority to the Dominion Government of India on the 12th of September 1949.